dmbarbour/glas/docs/GlasDesign.md

 Glas data is modeled as immutable binary trees.
 Each node may have up to two edges, uniquely labeled 0 and 1, to subtrees.
 A naive representation is:

-        type T = ((1+T) * (1+T))
+        type T0 = ((1+T0) * (1+T0))
+        // A tree is a node with two optional, distinct edges to subtrees.

-This supports algebraic products (both edges), sums (choice of one edge), and the unit value (no edges).
+This trivially supports algebraic products (pairs with both edges), sums (choice of either edge), and the unit value (no edges).
 However, Glas encourages use of labeled data structures instead of basic products and sums.
 Labels greatly improve extensibility and documentation of data.

-Glas can encode labels or symbols using 'bitstrings', which are long sequences of nodes with only one edge.
-For example, symbol 'path' is represented by the bitstring `01110000 01100001 01110100 01101000 00000000`, which simply encodes 'path' in UTF-8 with a null-terminator.
-For labeled products, aka records, the labels form a [radix tree](https://en.wikipedia.org/wiki/Radix_tree), with the associated value following the null terminator.
-Labeled sums, aka variants, are essentially singleton records.
-To support this heavy use of labels, the representation of trees in Glas systems will usually compact bitstring sequences.
+Glas systems encode labels with 'bitstrings', which are long sequences of nodes with only one edge.
+The label is encoded into the bitstring using UTF-8 with a null terminator.
+For example, symbol 'path' is represented by the bitstring `01110000 01100001 01110100 01101000 00000000`.
+A 'symbol' is just the label by itself, but in general we can follow the null terminator with an arbitrary value.
+Because long bitstrings are very common in Glas systems, we compact bitstrings.

-Numbers are also encoded as bitstrings in msb to lsb order.
-Fixed-width numbers will literally be encoded as a bitstring of fixed width, e.g. `00010111` is an 8-bit representation of the number 23.
-There is no limit on the size of a number, nor for alignment to multiples of 8 bits, but performance of the implementation may degrade for large numbers.
+        type BitString = (space-optimized) Bool list
+        type T1 = BitString * (1 + (T1*T1))
+        // A tree is a bitstring that ends either in unit or a fork.
+        // T1 is equivalent to T0 but more efficient for bitstrings.

+Labeled products, aka records, are then represented by a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
+Common label prefixes will overlap, and the associated value immediately follows the label's null terminator.
+Labeled sums, or variants, are essentially singleton records.

+Glas systems usually encode natural numbers as bitstrings in MSB to LSB order.
+For example, the bitstring `10111` represents the number 23.
+In many cases, we'll favor fixed-width numeric representations, e.g. `00010111` encodes 23 as an 8-bit byte.
+The standard Glas program model only has operators for natural numbers, but we could also use bitstrings to encode floats and other numeric types.
+Intmaps, sparse arrays, hashtables, etc. can usefully be encoded as radix trees indexed by fixed-width numbers.

-Pairs are mostly used for lists.
-Lists are simply modeled as `type List a = (a * List a) | 1`, and are widely used for modeling sequential structure in Glas systems.
-For example, binaries are modeled as lists of bytes.
-To improve performance working with lists, Glas systems are expected to replace the simplistic linked-list representation with a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation.
-Finger tree lists support constant-time access to both ends and logarithmic inner manipulations.
+Bitstrings are only used for small things.
+Glas uses lists to encode general sequential structures.
+Logically, a list is `type List a = (a * List a) | 1`, i.e. a list is constructed of `(Head * Tail)` pairs and terminated with unit `()`.
+(This encoding is not an algebraic sum type.)
+However, performance of the direct list representation is awkward for many use-cases.
+Glas systems tend to use a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation for lists, supporting efficient indexing, split, append, and access to both endpoints.

+        type T2 = BitString * (1 + (T2 * FingerTree<T2> * NonPairT2))
+        type NonPairT2 = 1 + (T2 + T2) // unit, left tree, or right tree.
+        // A tree is a bitstring that ends either in unit or a list-like structure
+        // with at least two items.
+An actual list ends in unit, but the list-like
+        // structure might end in a node with a single edge.
+        //
+        // T2 is equivalent to T1 but more efficient for ad-hoc list manipulations.

+Glas systems represent strings and binaries as lists of bytes, favoring the UTF-8 encoding for strings.
+It is feasible to further optimize via compact encoding of binary fragments (cf. [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29)).
+In general, Glas systems have much freedom to optimize representations so long as the details are abstracted.
+For example, records with a few statically known labels can be optimized to C-like structs at runtime.

-To control memory resources, Glas systems may offload large subtrees to content-addressed storage.
-I call this pattern *Stowage* (see below), and also has benefits for incremental computation and communication.
+To work with larger-than-memory data structures, Glas systems may offload subtrees to content-addressed storage, then lazily load data into memory as needed or anticipated.
+I call this pattern *Stowage*.
+In addition to serving as a virtual memory and large scale structure sharing compression layer for immutable data, stowage has benefits for incremental computation and communication.

-*Note:* There is no built-in support for rational numbers, signed numbers, floating point numbers, complex numbers, matrix and vector math, and so on.
-However, it is feasible to extend Glas systems to support performance of more types via *Acceleration*.
+*Aside:* Data in Glas has a low probability of sharing representations by accident.
+The empty list, empty record, min-width zero, and unit do overlap (and not by accident).
+But probability of collision for non-empty lists, records, symbols, and numbers is very small.
+Tools could heuristically render Glas data and support human editing without much difficulty even without context of a known data type.

 ## Binary Extraction